MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 - Modern authentication protocols, such as third-party Software-as-a-Service (SaaS) apps in the [Microsoft Entra application gallery](/azure/active-directory/manage-apps/overview-application-gallery) but not through Microsoft Entra ID.
 - Legacy authentication protocols to modernize, such as third-party SaaS apps (not in the gallery, but you can add to the gallery).
 - Federated apps that are using AD FS and can migrate to Microsoft Entra ID.
 - Legacy authentication protocols NOT to modernize.
-Modernization might exclude those behind Web Application Proxy (WAP) that can use [Microsoft Entra Application Proxy](/azure/active-directory/app-proxy/application-proxy-configure-single-sign-on-with-kcd) and application delivery network/application delivery controllers that can use [Secure Hybrid Access](/azure/active-directory/manage-apps/secure-hybrid-access).
+Modernization might exclude protocols behind Web Application Proxy (WAP) that can use [Microsoft Entra Application Proxy](/azure/active-directory/app-proxy/application-proxy-configure-single-sign-on-with-kcd) and application delivery network/application delivery controllers that can use [Secure Hybrid Access](/azure/active-directory/manage-apps/secure-hybrid-access).
 - New Line of Business (LoB) apps.
-- Apps for deprecation might include those with functionality that is highly redundant with other systems and have no business owner or usage.
+- Apps for deprecation might have functionality that is redundant with other systems and no business owner or usage.

 When choosing the first apps for migration, keep it simple.
-Criteria can include SaaS apps already in the gallery, apps that support multiple identity provider (IdP) connections, apps for which you have access to a test instance, apps that have simple claim rules, and apps that control audience access.
+Criteria can include SaaS apps in the gallery that support multiple identity provider (IdP) connections.
+There are apps with test-instance access, apps with simple claim rules, and apps controling audience access.

 ### Phase 3: Plan your migration and test